OLGA BOGDAN

 et in the godforsaken wastelands where anything goes, this female-led literary homage to the Spaghetti Western subgenre is an uncompromising and brutal tale of a young girl’s reluctant return to life.
 After accidentally saving the life of a ruthless crimi

-A mute girl and pregnant hooker on the run from a crime lord with a broken heart and murderous intent.Set in the godforsaken wastelands where anything goes, this female-led homage to the Spaghetti Western subgenre is an uncompromising and brutal tale of a young girl’s reluctant return to life.After accidentally saving the life of a ruthless criminal, she becomes Igor.
-As Boss’s mascot and confidante, Igor no longer needs to fear for her safety – until a request from an undercover detective sends her on a perilous journey towards an unlikely redemption.
+A mute girl and pregnant hooker on the run from a king pimp with a broken heart and a weakness for cobra venom.After accidentally saving Boss’s life, she becomes Igor.
+As his reluctant mascot and confidante, she no longer needs to fear for her life—until a request from an undercover detective sends her on a suicidal trek across the scorched wasteland.Set in the frontier where everything goes, Igor flips the Spaghetti Western script into a violent, female-led reckoning.

 ⭐⭐⭐⭐⭐